 Learn more about California Pregnancy and Parental Leave.

-If you have questions about the new parental leave requirements, feel free to contact me or call (949) 529-0007.
+Schedule a call if you have questions about the new parental leave requirements.

 Please read our disclaimer.